core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 A leaf-list MUST be encoded using a CBOR array data item (major type 4).
 Each entry of this array MUST be encoded accordingly to its datatype using one of the encoding rules specified in {{data-types-mapping}}.

-The following example shows the encoding of the 'search' leaf-list schema node instance containing two entries, "ietf.org" and "ieee.org".
+The following example shows the encoding of the 'search' leaf-list representation node instance containing two entries, "ietf.org" and "ieee.org".

 Definition example {{RFC7317}}: